indrikwijaya/indrikwijaya.github.io/index.md

 ### Supervised Learning for Popular Biological Data
 [![View in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1XPgzCcsGid994SZcoZtuiYEnLidgngqo?usp=sharing)

-  This exploratory project aims to investigate how Supervised ML can be applied into various biological problems.
+  This exploratory project aims to investigate how Supervised ML can be applied to various biological problems.
 Both Classification and Regression tasks are explored here.
 Classical ML algorithms such as KNN, SVM and Random Forest are evaluated for this study.
 There are 3 mini tasks for this project:

 1) Classification of Breast Cancer Data